Where Should Lumbar Support Be On Office Chair - Need Of Support

-Finally, you should check to see if your shoulders are hunched over in a resting position at your desk.
+Finally, you should check to see if your shoulders are hunched over in a resting position in most chairs.
 Adjust the seat height of your chair and/or tabletop if necessary.

-You should make sure that the seat is not tilted too far forward or back.
-To ensure proper sitting posture, keep your head at eye level with your computer monitor, sit upright with your neck straight, and keep your arms at your side or edge of the seat.
+You should make sure that the seat is not tilted too far forward or lower back.
+To ensure proper sitting posture, keep your head at eye level with your computer monitor, when sitting upright with your neck straight, and keep your arms at your side or edge of the seat.

-You can adjust the height of your standing desk to optimize the comfort and height of your workspace easily with a height-adjustable work surface!
+You can adjust the height of your standing desk to optimize the comfort and height of your workspace or lumbar depth easily with a height-adjustable work surface!

 Is it time for you to upgrade to an ergonomic office chair?
 If so, look no further.